窪蹋勛圖厙

 Officers speak with people at the scene of a shooting at the Brass Mill Center in Waterbury on May 27.
 No fatalities were reported.

-A shooting at Brass Mill Center in Waterbury on Tuesday afternoon has left five people injured, the authorities said.
+A suspect has been arrested following Tuesday afternoon's shooting at Brass Mill Center in Waterbury that left five people injured .

 Police were called to the mall around 4:40 p.m. following a report of a disturbance.
-Officers found "several" people with gunshot wounds in the central area of the mall.
+Officers found "several" people with gunshot wounds in the mall.

 State Police and local law enforcement offgicers at the main entrance of the Brass Mill Center after a shooting in Waterbury, 窪蹋勛圖厙 on May 27th 2025.